 Now that users can authenticate with Loft, the question is how they get access to the clusters you connected in step 2 of this setup guide.

 In Loft, access to a cluster is defined by a cluster account.
-Every user can have one or even multiple accounts for a cluster from your pool of clusters that you connect to Loft.
+A cluster account is an object created in each connected cluster that references a user or team and defines which access and restrictions apply.
 Every one of these clusters can run in a different availability zone or even in a different cloud platform etc. So, you can connect, for example, EKS clusters from AWS and GKE clusters from Google Cloud and then give people access depending on what they need to work with.

 That means that if a user signs in via single sign-on for the first time, they will not automatically have access to any clusters and cannot do anything.